simdjson/simdjson_talks/cppcon2025/proposal.md

 *Examples: library authors, application developers, game developers, etc. A quality description helps your audience find your submission.
 Please keep it short and sweet.
 Full sentence not required.*

+Performance-focused engineers, data science and AI engineers, ambitious library authors, application and game developers interested in what is coming next

 ## Co-presenter(s)

 *If this session will have one or more additional presenters please add their email address(es) here, separated by commas if more than one*